Crémant On

 Brut Rosé Crémant de Bourgogne Pinot Noir

 Crisp and greenery on the nose.
 Very wet-chalk-in-church with just-ripe raspberry and rocks.
-Velvety with a citrus zing under all. — 4 months ago
+Velvety with a citrus zing under all. — a year ago

 Serge, Severn and 5 others liked this